GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/admob/reference.md

 ## Conditions

 **App open errored**
-Check if there was a error while loading the app open.
+Check if there was an error while loading the app open.

 **App open loading**
 Check if an app open is currently loading.